-A suitable seed mix would be Emorsgate EM1 Basic General Purpose meadow mixture, which includes a range of fine-leaved grasses (common bent, crested dog's-tail, red fescue, small cat's-tail and smooth-stalked meadow-grass) and herbs (yarrow, common knapweed, wild carrot, field scabious, oxeye daisy, wild parsnip, ribwort plantain, salad burnet, red campion and bladder campion).
+The seed mix to be used is Emorsgate EM1 Basic General Purpose meadow mixture, which includes a range of fine-leaved grasses (common bent, crested dog's-tail, red fescue, small cat's-tail and smooth-stalked meadow-grass) and herbs (yarrow, common knapweed, wild carrot, field scabious, oxeye daisy, black medick, wild parsnip, salad burnet, red campion and bladder campion).

-It is not possible to prescribe exact stocking levels for low intensity grazing, but these should be low enough to give variation in grassland sward structure, with coarse tussocky vegetation being maintained in at least some areas of each field.
+Neutral grassland would be managed through low intensity grazing.
+Grazing intensity should, be low enough to give variation in grassland sward structure, with coarse tussocky vegetation being maintained in at least some areas of each field.

-If no grazing is performed, the grassland between the panels will be cut every two years on rotation, in late summer (August) after setting of seed, with only half of the grassland at the site being cut in any one year.
+If no grazing is possible, the grassland between the panels will be cut every two years on rotation, in late summer (August) after setting of seed, with only half of the grassland at the site being cut in any one year.
 All arisings will be collected and removed or used to create habitat piles in the margins of the grassland, at least 2m away from streams, ditches and ponds.

-4.2.6.3 Tussocky Grassland with Wildflowers
+4.4.6.3 Tussocky Grassland with Wildflowers